How to become a physiotherapist and what they do

 Entry requirements for undergraduate physiotherapy degrees in England and Wales

 At English and Welsh universities, asking for biology, human biology or PE as one of your A level/IB/Scottish Higher subjects is typical.
 However, sometimes you must have biology or human biology and PE won’t do instead.
 Other universities like science subjects but accept a broader mix.
-For example:

 Entry requirements for undergraduate physiotherapy degrees in Scotland

 Scottish universities tend to like science subjects and English.
-For example: